Umuzi-org/tech-department/content/department-processes/what-recruits-need-to-know/_index.md

 ready: true
 ---

+**NOTE: While we are in remote-work mode things will be a little bit different.
+Any reference to being at your desk and what not might not apply.**

 This is a guide to the Tech Department and how it works.
 It contains contact details, important links to documents we use and software that are useful.

 ## Umuzi Handbook